 Daily Schedule Fits the Flow of Your Family

 Setting our daily schedule means plenty of time for sleep, play, chores, and what’s important to us.
-There’s no rush to do things on someone else’s time (and I won’t miss sitting in the parking lot for an hour every day at pickup time).
+There’s no rush to do things on someone else’s time (and I won’t miss sitting in the parking lot for an hour every day for after-school pickup).

 Choice of What Your Children Learn